CtrlK

 Actionability

 Code examples are executable and syntactically correct, which is good.
-However, the skill reads more like a JavaScript textbook/reference than actionable guidance for specific tasks.
-It lacks concrete instructions for when/how to apply these patterns in a workflow—it's a catalog of syntax rather than task-oriented guidance.
+However, the skill reads as a JavaScript textbook/reference rather than actionable guidance for specific tasks.
+It lacks concrete workflows like 'when you encounter X legacy pattern, refactor it to Y' with before/after examples tied to real refactoring scenarios.
+The examples demonstrate syntax but don't instruct Claude on when or how to apply them in context.

 2 / 3